doc-jones/GCP-nightly-setup/README.md

 nano ^O to write the file and ^X to exit the editor.
 Make the script executable with `chmod -x shellstarter.sh` .
 Now you can run the file by typing `./shellstarter.sh` at a terminal prompt.

 Enter `rustc --version` at the terminal prompt to verify that you are running *nightly*.
-The version should be 1.52 or greater.
+The version should be `rustc 1.52.0-nightly` or greater.

 ## Step 3